MaterSim/AtomisticSimulation/lectures/lec_06.md

 $$

 The Gaussian form suggests that
-1. The peak of the distribution (the center, at x = 0) remains at the origin because particles are assumed to start there.
+1. The peak of the distribution (the center, at $x$ = 0) remains at the origin because particles are assumed to start there.
 2. The spread of the distribution increases with time, meaning that particles are more likely to be found farther away from the origin as time goes on.

 To find the mean squared displacement (MSD), we calculate the expected value of $x^2$ with respect to this distribution.
 The MSD in one dimension is: